adisandro/MMINT/examples/MODELS21/edu.toronto.cs.se.mmint.examples.models21/MODELS21/README.md

 2. Install `Examples > MMINT - MODELS21 paper`.
 3. Open `/MODELS21/examples.middiag`.
 4. Double-click on the yellow box named `sc : GSN` to open the GSN safety case.
-5. FCS example:
+5. FCS example (Sec.
+V-B):
     1. Right-click on the claim named `C1` and select `MMINT > Property Decomposition`.
     2. Select `Absence > $X is not reached` as the property to be decomposed, then select `State Damaged` for variable `$X`.
     3. Insert `2` as the number of sub-properties.
     4. Select `Transitions > Do not begin from $X` as the first sub-property, then select `State Damaged` for variable `$X`.
-    5. Select `Transitions > Never transition into $X` as the second sub-property, then select `State Damaged` for variable `$X`.
+    5. Select `Transitions > Never transition out of $X` as the second sub-property, then select `State Damaged` for variable `$X`.
+The decomposition fails and the user is notified about possible corrective actions.
+    6. Repeat steps 1 to 4, then select `Transitions > Never transition into $X` as the second sub-property, then select `State Damaged` for variable `$X`.
-6. Infusion Pump example:
+6. Infusion Pump case study (Sec.
+VI-A):
     1. Right-click on the claim named `C2` and select `MMINT > Property Decomposition`.
     2. Select `Absence > $X is not reached after $A and until $B` as the property to be decomposed, then select `State BolusRequest` for variable `$X`, `Transition Cond_6_3?` for variable `$A`, `State Infusion_NormalOperation` for variable `$B`.
     3. Insert `3` as the number of sub-properties.